 Officer Brett Hankison Is The Only Officer Indicted

-No one was directly charged in the killing of Breonna, however grand jurors indicted fired officer Brett Hankison on three counts of first degree wanton endangerment.
+Nonetheless, no one was directly charged in the killing of Breonna.
+However grand jurors indicted fired officer Brett Hankison on three counts of first degree wanton endangerment.
 He’s accused of risking the safety of three of Breonna’s neighbors, when the stray bullets entered the home.
 The panel asked about additional charges, and prosecutors told them there would not be any because they “didn’t feel they could make them stick”, according to the juror.

 In an interview Wednesday, Mattingly denied accusations that Taylor’s death was an example of police officers’ disregard for Black lives.
 “This is not relatable to George Floyd.
 This is nothing like it.
 It’s not an Ahmaud Arbery.
 It’s nothing like it, Mattingly said in a news press conference.
 “These are two totally different type incidences.
 It’s not a race thing, like people want to try to make it to be”.